P5vc/fetch-apply/README.md

 Classes are used to distinguish between types of systems.
 Within the `classes` directory, you may create specifically-named directories to separate your systems/devices/servers into distinct groups.

-Fetch Apply will determine which class applies by searching for the first directory within the `classes` directory, that contains the system it's installed-on's hostname.
+Fetch Apply will determine which classes apply by searching for directories within the `classes` directory that contain the system it's installed-on's hostname.

 For example, let's say that you have the following servers that you need to maintain: